• PROGRAM

 • Plant health

-We study the molecular level resistance of the melon plant to CMV virus using a melon germplasm collection and a strain collection.
+We study the molecular level resistance of the melon plant to the CMV virus using a melon germplasm collection and a strain collection.

 • Biotechnological tools